flipnoteman/NfinaMlCommonsTraining/README.md

 We started implementing these models and quickly realized that broken dependencies and missing resources would be a common theme among all of the mlcommons benchmarks.
 Additionally, all of the models are meant for industry-grade AI-compute resources, which meant some deeper level of understanding how these incredibly complex machine learning models functioned would be required to make the models run on lower end industry hardware.
 With that said, we began attempting to work through the models by:
 - Following the instructions for the benchmark.
 This often didn't go smoothly on first pass with the previously mentioned constraints.
 - When we hit a version problem with python packges (which happened often), we attempted to modify the code/scripts causing the problems, OR install older versions of python modules when available that complied with the current implemenation.
 This sometimes led to further issues when the required version of a module only exists with an older python version.
 Since every one of these benchmark was tested or made with different versions of everything, this became a large, non-sustainable and non-scalable, task.
 These problems persisted through every step of the process, even when work was being done inside the premade docker containers that came with becnhmarks like stable diffusion and single stage detector.
-- FInally, once every script was updated and made to work, we created separate dockerfiles for downloading the dataset and running the benchmark.
+- Finally, once every script was updated and made to work, we created separate dockerfiles for downloading the dataset and running the benchmark.
 This, along with updated requirements.txt files ensured that these benchmarks could be successfully executed in the future.
 It also improves the consistency of setup and run between benchmarks.

 The process to completely implement one model, given the dataset sizes and download times/run times, would net ~3 weeks of work.